 Trek Island Peak Climbing in Nepal

-Island Peak is a popular climbing peak of Nepal, allowing an opportunity to experience altitude first-hand and taking your mountaineering skills to develop.
-Climb Island Peak with Everest Base Camp Trek is an ideal choice for every adventure lovers.
-Locally known as Imja Tse Peak lies Everest trek region.
-Island Peak Climb offers a great mountains view of Nuptse and Lhotse to the North, Mount Makalu to the East and Baruntse and Ama Dablam to the South.
+Island Peak climbing in Nepal is a very popular trek and climb in the Everest region.
+Climb Island Peak with Everest Base Camp is an ideal trip as you will get both trekking and climbing experience.
+Likewise, Island Peak locally known as Imja Tse Peak offers a great mountains view of Nuptse and Lhotse to the North, Mount Makalu to the East and Baruntse and Ama Dablam to the South.
+You should not miss this trip for the once in a life time experience.
+We first trek to Everest Base Camp that also helpful to acclimatize your body before climbing Island Peak.

-We climb all the way from base camp at 5,000m.
+Climb Island Peak involves steep, exposed climbing on snow and ice, so you need to be able to abseil/rappel confidently without supervision.You will climb all the way from base camp at 5,000 m.
 The ascent begins with a scramble up a rocky gully to a ridge where you put on crampons and rope-up for the glacier crossing heading towards the south ridge.
 The route across the glacier is easy-angled, but it can be crevasses in places.
 From base of head wall, 100 m of snow and ice, as steep as 45° is climbed to arrive on the airy summit ridge.
 This is followed to the top, where you can enjoy fabulous views of Lhotse Shar, Makalu's West Face, the North Face of Baruntse and Ama Dablam's North Ridge.

 Day 01: Arrive in Kathmandu (1300m)